CBD Derivative for More Potent Cannabis Medicines

 Considering CBD’s safety, it is surprising it has not yet been marketed as a stand-alone drug.
 Especially after the creation of a more potent CBD derivative.
 This post from LiftNews delves into how a new potent derivative of cannabidiol could be key in the development of more effective cannabis-based medicine.

 A considerable number of human and animal studies indicate that Cannabidiol (CBD) exerts therapeutic effects in a wide range of health disorders.
-These include anxiety disorders, neuropathic pain, epilepsy, cancer treatment-related symptoms, and possibly schizophrenia, psychosis, depression and obsessive compulsive disorder.
+These include anxiety disorders, neuropathic pain, epilepsy, cancer treatment-related symptoms, and possibly schizophrenia, psychosis, depression and Obsessive Compulsive Disorder (OCD).

 Considering CBD’s general safety, it is somewhat surprising that it has not yet been marketed as a stand-alone drug (Sativex, which is available in Canada and some European countries, contains a 1:1 ration of THC and CBD).
 A reason for this might be due to its low potency, which requires that large doses be administered to achieve significant therapeutic effects.
 For instance, in human studies of anxiety, doses of 300 to 600 mg of CBD are needed to achieve effects comparable to those of 10 mg of diazepam (source).